Marshall Wace LLP Acquires 6,254 Shares of Ulta Beauty, Inc. (NASDAQ:ULTA)

-Marshall Wace LLP increased its holdings in shares of Ulta Beauty, Inc. (NASDAQ:ULTA) by 6.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 110,390 shares of the specialty retailer’s stock after purchasing an additional 6,254 shares during the period.
-Marshall Wace LLP owned approximately 0.20% of Ulta Beauty worth $38,170,000 at the end of the most recent quarter.
+Marshall Wace LLP boosted its holdings in shares of Ulta Beauty, Inc. (NASDAQ:ULTA) by 6.0% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 110,390 shares of the specialty retailer’s stock after buying an additional 6,254 shares during the period.
+Marshall Wace LLP owned approximately 0.20% of Ulta Beauty worth $38,170,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently made changes to their positions in the stock.
-Vanguard Group Inc. raised its position in Ulta Beauty by 1.3% in the 2nd quarter.
-Vanguard Group Inc. now owns 5,764,900 shares of the specialty retailer’s stock valued at $1,993,331,000 after buying an additional 73,134 shares during the last quarter.
-Select Equity Group L.P. increased its holdings in shares of Ulta Beauty by 15.8% during the 1st quarter.
-Select Equity Group L.P. now owns 2,363,712 shares of the specialty retailer’s stock worth $730,789,000 after acquiring an additional 322,320 shares during the last quarter.
-Amundi Asset Management US Inc. boosted its stake in Ulta Beauty by 17.5% in the 1st quarter.
-Amundi Asset Management US Inc. now owns 948,139 shares of the specialty retailer’s stock valued at $293,135,000 after purchasing an additional 141,047 shares during the period.
-Boston Partners boosted its stake in Ulta Beauty by 1.7% in the 2nd quarter.
-Boston Partners now owns 574,425 shares of the specialty retailer’s stock valued at $198,611,000 after purchasing an additional 9,627 shares during the period.
-Finally, Ameriprise Financial Inc. boosted its stake in Ulta Beauty by 7.5% in the 1st quarter.
-Ameriprise Financial Inc. now owns 545,769 shares of the specialty retailer’s stock valued at $169,155,000 after purchasing an additional 38,125 shares during the period.
-88.11% of the stock is currently owned by institutional investors and hedge funds.
+Other large investors have also bought and sold shares of the company.
+Algert Global LLC increased its holdings in shares of Ulta Beauty by 66.0% in the first quarter.
+Algert Global LLC now owns 4,355 shares of the specialty retailer’s stock worth $1,346,000 after buying an additional 1,732 shares during the period.
+Royal Bank of Canada grew its holdings in shares of Ulta Beauty by 14.4% during the 1st quarter.
+Royal Bank of Canada now owns 140,211 shares of the specialty retailer’s stock worth $43,347,000 after acquiring an additional 17,675 shares during the period.
+Cubist Systematic Strategies LLC grew its holdings in shares of Ulta Beauty by 1,456.2% during the 1st quarter.
+Cubist Systematic Strategies LLC now owns 60,256 shares of the specialty retailer’s stock worth $18,629,000 after acquiring an additional 56,384 shares during the period.
+Oppenheimer Asset Management Inc. grew its holdings in shares of Ulta Beauty by 8.2% during the 2nd quarter.
+Oppenheimer Asset Management Inc. now owns 11,868 shares of the specialty retailer’s stock worth $4,104,000 after acquiring an additional 897 shares during the period.
+Finally, Westpac Banking Corp boosted its position in shares of Ulta Beauty by 5.5% in the 2nd quarter.
+Westpac Banking Corp now owns 6,595 shares of the specialty retailer’s stock worth $2,280,000 after purchasing an additional 342 shares in the last quarter.
+88.11% of the stock is owned by institutional investors.

-Several analysts recently weighed in on ULTA shares.
-Loop Capital restated a “hold” rating and set a $400.00 price objective on shares of Ulta Beauty in a research report on Friday, September 17th.
-Telsey Advisory Group increased their price target on Ulta Beauty from $415.00 to $475.00 and gave the company an “outperform” rating in a research note on Thursday, August 26th.
-Stifel Nicolaus increased their price target on Ulta Beauty from $330.00 to $385.00 and gave the company a “hold” rating in a research note on Wednesday, August 18th.
-Citigroup upped their target price on Ulta Beauty from $360.00 to $410.00 and gave the company a “neutral” rating in a research report on Thursday, August 26th.
-Finally, BMO Capital Markets increased their price target on Ulta Beauty from $320.00 to $345.00 and gave the stock a “market perform” rating in a report on Thursday, August 26th.
-Eight analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus target price of $403.00.
+Several equities analysts recently issued reports on ULTA shares.
+DA Davidson upped their price objective on Ulta Beauty from $376.00 to $445.00 and gave the company a “buy” rating in a research report on Thursday, August 26th.
+BMO Capital Markets upped their price objective on Ulta Beauty from $320.00 to $345.00 and gave the stock a “market perform” rating in a research note on Thursday, August 26th.
+Citigroup upped their price objective on Ulta Beauty from $360.00 to $410.00 and gave the stock a “neutral” rating in a research note on Thursday, August 26th.
+Robert W. Baird increased their price target on Ulta Beauty from $390.00 to $460.00 and gave the stock an “outperform” rating in a research note on Thursday, August 26th.
+Finally, Deutsche Bank Aktiengesellschaft increased their price objective on shares of Ulta Beauty from $478.00 to $483.00 and gave the company a “buy” rating in a report on Thursday, October 14th.
+Eight equities research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and an average target price of $403.00.

-In related news, insider Jeffrey J. Childs sold 8,699 shares of the company’s stock in a transaction dated Wednesday, September 22nd.
-The shares were sold at an average price of $370.14, for a total transaction of $3,219,847.86.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Michael R. Macdonald sold 5,700 shares of the business’s stock in a transaction dated Thursday, August 5th.
-The shares were sold at an average price of $350.04, for a total transaction of $1,995,228.00.
-The disclosure for this sale can be found here.
-3.10% of the stock is currently owned by insiders.

 Ulta Beauty, Inc engages in the retail of beauty products.
 Its products include makeup, skin care, tools and brushes, fragrance, and bath and body.
 The company was founded on January 9, 1990 and is headquartered in Bolingbrook, IL.